erikcik/NextJS-Doctor-Site/README.md

     - what should i put the link to the books or is there going to be any links
     - how will the annoucment section is wanted, what should i add, what should be added to the schema of the announcment
     - the domain address is needed for resend api

+- to do
+    - change the next public url to the real domain of the site